Dirty Bits in Low-Earth Orbit: The Carbon Footprint of Launching Computers: Conclusion

 \section{Conclusion}

-At first glance, putting computation in \gls{leo} sounds attractive: thanks to single-AS routing, the latency can outperform what many terrestrial routes offer.
+At first glance, putting computation in \gls{leo} sounds attractive: thanks to single-AS routing, the latency could outperform what many terrestrial routes offer.
 The location of the satellites makes for good global availability.
 Further, reusable launch technology creates hope for improved sustainability in the future.
 At second glance, however, in particular with a sustainability lens, computing in \gls{leo} is costly for the environment.
-An obvious contributor is the launch---which offsets positive aspects of space operations (e.g. increased solar panel efficiency due to missing atmosphere).
-However, an even larger contributor is re-entry, where both payload and 2nd stage burn, turning into \unit{\NOx} that is significantly more dangerous than \(\mathrm{CO_{2}}\).
-This paper has shown that even with an improved launch technology, the orbital applications will not beat terrestrial ones.
+An obvious contributor is the launch---which offsets positive aspects of space operations~(e.g. increased solar panel efficiency due to missing atmosphere).
+A second, often overlooked, contributor is re-entry, where payload and rocket pieces burn, turning into \unit{\NOx} that is significantly more dangerous than~\(\mathrm{CO_{2}}\).

+This paper has shown that even with improving the launch technology, orbital applications will not beat terrestrial ones.
 For the future, we see the following avenues to improve sustainability.
 Despite the relatively low impact mentioned above, improving launch technology can still reduce the emission intensity (\unit{\kgCOeq} per \unit{\kilo\gram} payload).
 Reducing the mass of components (the \unit{\kilo\gram}) is another option.
 Finally, given the positive effect of a longer mission time, striving for this goal is worthwhile.
 Additionally, studies should extend upon \citeauthor{osoro2023sustainability}~\cite{osoro2023sustainability} and not just compare residential access footprints, but compare how a terrestrial and a \gls{leo} backbone network compare in a more detailed manner.
 Whether the new space race will be one for sustainability, we will have to see.